What Credit Score Do You Need for a Grad Plus Loan?

 In order to apply for a Grad PLUS Loan, you must first fill out a Free Application for Federal Student Aid (FAFSA).
 Once that’s done, and you have a financial aid package from your chosen schools, you can go through the process of applying for a Grad PLUS Loan if you still have a funding gap.

 In general, you should check with your school’s financial aid office to find out how they handle Grad PLUS Loan applications.
 In many cases, the application can be completed online through the Department of Education website.
-Don’t forget that you will pay an origination fee with your Grad PLUS Loan, and you will need to begin repaying the loan six months after you leave school or are no longer enrolled at least half time.
+Don’t forget that you will pay an origination fee with your Grad PLUS Loan.
+This fee is deducted from each disbursement of the loan.

 Grad PLUS Loan vs. private student loans